This article was updated in November 2021

 Craft beer is a unique segment in the beer industry.
 According to Nielsen, the average craft beer drinker is primarily male, a Millennial, and earns upwards of $75,000.
 The craft beer segment relies heavily on perceived value, craft beer enthusiasts expect high quality, creativity, and traditionally brewed beers with innovative flavours, using locally sourced ingredients.
 To really succeed in marketing craft beer and tell an authentic story, brewers need to thoroughly understand their customers.

-As the world effectively came to a standstill in 2020, many organisations adapted their marketing strategies, redirecting marketing activities to online and eCommerce platforms.
+As the world effectively came to a standstill in 2020 and large portion of 2021, many organisations adapted their marketing strategies, redirecting marketing activities to online and eCommerce platforms.

-Some examples of smart community-orientated strategies and tactics implemented by beer brands include:
+Some examples of smart community-oriented strategies and tactics implemented by beer brands include:

 ‘All Together’ global beer collaboration